 Step 1: Spot treat with my favorite charcoal mask.

 I love the Origins Clear Improvement Active Charcoal Mask.
 A few years ago, I read somewhere that a beauty editor would spot treat a pimple with the charcoal mask when she had a sudden breakout.
 I was so excited to give the mask a shot, and I LOVED it when I first used it.
 I slathered it ALL over my face.
 And then… I broke out.
 Why?
 Because active charcoal DRAWS OUT the impurities.
 And when you draw out the impurities… you break out.
 Because all the dirt has to go SOMEWHERE.
+That’s the beauty of a charcoal mask.
+If you love the sound of that, you might want to check out somewhere like purepathessentialoils.com, as they have a guide to some of the best charcoal masks on the market right now.
 I now only spot treat with the charcoal mask.
 If you already HAVE a pimple, this mask is amazing .It dries it up almost instantly and shrinks it to a tiny little thing that disappears.
 I love the way the mask feels… you can actually feel it sucking the dirt out.
 Amazing.

 Step 2: Use a face wash with Salicylic Acid.